mrange/so-you-think-you-can-code-2025/day20/readme.md

 ```
 We can call this function and keep the buffer around to pass slices in during rendering.

 You might wonder why we have `BufferUsages::Vertex` here, when this is a buffer for instances.
 The answer is that instance buffers are considered a type of vertex buffer.
 Earlier on, when we declared our vertex buffer layouts, we specified whether they use `step_mode` of `Instance` or `Vertex`.
 That's the only difference.
+(However, later this is going to prove problematic...)

 All of this can now be bundled up in a struct which holds handles to all the GPU stuff we might need to use for rendering.